abu-lang/goabu/README.md

 mem.Text["bar"] = "octocat"
 ```

-**NOTE** that the names of the resources (aka the map keys) should adhere to the standard indentifiers syntax and also that the subsequent case insensitive keywords are reserved: this, ext, rule, when, then, true, false, nil, salience, on, default, for, all, do.
+**NOTE** that the names of the resources (aka the map keys) should adhere to the standard syntax for identifiers and also that the subsequent case insensitive keywords are reserved: this, ext, rule, when, then, true, false, nil, salience, on, default, for, all, do.

 ## GoAbU Rules